 …and yet somehow, I seem to have found my fanfiction home with the How to Train Your Dragon fandom.

 I tend to ship stuff, especially slash and femslash pairings, that will never be canon, just because the chemistry is interesting (or evident, but the writers will never move on it), or because it would make a better story.
 On that subject, if you're here for "Mirage"...I can't explain "Mirage".
-"Mirage" is this thing that is happening because apparently it had to happen.
+"Mirage" is this thing that happened because apparently it had to happen.

 I can also be found on Archive of Our Own (Leletha: archiveofourown (dot) org (slash) users (slash) Leletha), where I cross-post new stories and old stuff I still like; and on deviantART (le-letha: le-letha (dot) deviantart (dot) com), where I cosplay a bit and cross-post “Nightfall” stuff.